akka/akka/akka-docs-dev/rst/scala/stream-testkit.rst

 .. includecode:: code/docs/stream/StreamTestKitDocSpec.scala#strict-collection

 The same strategy can be applied for sources as well.
 In the next example we have a source that produces an infinite stream of elements.
 Such source can be tested by asserting that first arbitrary number of elements hold some condition.
-Here :code:`grouped` combinator and :code:`Sink.head` are very useful.
+Here the :code:`grouped` combinator and :code:`Sink.head` are very useful.

 .. includecode:: code/docs/stream/StreamTestKitDocSpec.scala#grouped-infinite

 When testing a flow we need to attach a source and a sink.
-As both stream ends are under our control, we can choose sources that tests various edge cases of the flow and sinks that eases assertions.
+As both stream ends are under our control, we can choose sources that tests various edge cases of the flow and sinks that ease assertions.

 .. includecode:: code/docs/stream/StreamTestKitDocSpec.scala#folded-stream